 Social Media: Instagram: @lambdachiiota

-Mission Statement: Omega Epsilon Zeta is a local Fraternity at Daemen College that offers Brotherhood and a sense of trust that male students may seek.
+Mission Statement: Omega Epsilon Zeta is a local Fraternity at Daemen University that offers Brotherhood and a sense of trust that male students may seek.
 This Brotherhood focuses and supports young men through our three core principles of Individuality, Integrity, and Unity.
 While furthering the advancement of academic excellence of higher education.

 Colors: Black; Red; White

 Traditions: Spring Fest Mud Volleyball, Pool and Ping-Pong Tournament, Bubble Soccer

 Mission Statement: As a sorority, Sigma Omega Chi strives to strengthen the bonds of fellowship and friendship among its members.
 We encourage and promote good scholarship and student social activities.
 Above all, honor and sisterhood form the foundation of our sorority.